Licensing laws are constantly changing and navigating your way through them can be a nightmare.

 You need someone to guide you through the minefield, not just pointing out the obstacles but helping you to get around them

-We have an experienced team with a detailed understanding of all UK licensing laws, who can provide you with commercial licensing advice to maximise the effectiveness and profitability of your business.
+We have a detailed understanding of all UK licensing laws and can provide you with commercial licensing advice to maximise the effectiveness and profitability of your business.
 Whether you require a permanent, temporary or variation licence, we will discuss all the options available to you.

 We are proud to hold the Lexcel Accreditation issued by the Law Society.
 This involves the firm undergoing a rigorous audit process which ensures we maintain the highest levels of client care.

 We will always tell you our fees in advance – and will make no charge for a preliminary discussion.
 Typical charges , excluding expenses are detailed below and will be in the range of ;

 We work with you to understand what you want to achieve and provide practical, cost-effective solutions